rchevarria/NYCEnvironCovidData/index.md

 This project seeks to view connections between NYC's inactivity/shutdown during the pandemic and its effect on the environment.
-To establish these connections I am using data bases pertaining to gas prices, stationary emissions, transportation emissions, waste emissions and household expenditures.
+To establish these connections I am using data bases pertaining to gas prices, stationary emissions, transportation emissions, waste emissions and per capita expenditures.
 Through the use of pandas, SQL, regex, matplotlib, and other python methods, I am able to portray these pieces of data in a meaningful way, in which they show connections to each other.